-Correlation Practicum in the Methodology of Teaching
+Correlation Practicum in the Methodology of 144745 Teaching

-Doc. dr.sc.
 Lekt.
-Marjan Ninčević Zdravka Martinić-Jerčić
+Zdravka Martinić-Jerčić

 The main objective of the course is to prepare the students for the observation classes they are obliged to attend during this course in elementary and secondary schools, with special emphasis on correlational relations between courses.